 Private group classes for 3+ people (by arrangement.
 Please contact us for prices)

 These classes are the traditional method by which Ashtanga Vinyasa Yoga is taught in Mysore india.
-They are taught in smaller groups, working closely with the teacher so that each student develops at their own rate, under the guidance of the teacher, who will use a combination of verbal and hands-on adjustments.
+They are taught in smaller groups, working closely with the teacher so that each student practices at their own rate, under the guidance of the teacher.
 By teaching in this traditional way each student is practising at the right level for them not a ‘generalised’ class level, so it is like having one to one tuition within a class environment.
 This style is all about developing a personal yoga practice that works for you – which you continue with at home.
 Because of the way they are structured these classes are suitable for all levels of practitioner and also the best way for beginners to really learn the method.
 Complete beginners would ideally benefit from attending a Beginners’ course first.
 You do not need to know the whole sequence to come to self practice classes.
 The postures (known as Asanas) of the sequence will be taught, one by one, as you progress at your own pace.
 There is no hurry.

 *Note: These classes are not suitable for Beginners*

-In these weekly classes students are counted (together) through the correct breaths into and out of each of the postures of the primary series.
+In these classes practitioners are counted (together) through the vinyasas into and out of each of the postures (asanas) of the Primary Series.
 Focus is on the breath and energy flow of the practice, rather than time to look at technique.
 It is an intermediate level class and so not suitable for beginners.
 Ideally practitioners should be familiar with at least half of the Primary series.
 You only have to practice as far as you are familiar with, and comfortable with, practicing and we recommend that you stop at any point that want.

 Hatha Yoga Classes

-These weekly classes are open to all levels of experience and are also a good follow- on technique class for those who have already completed a Foundation course.
-Typically, each class with start with simple somatic movements and a guided breath awareness practice. followed by a guided practice, typically with sun-salutions, standing postures and then seated postures up to the level that is appropriate for the class, with time to look at the teaching points and techniques for new postures (asanas) each week.
+These weekly classes are open to all levels of experience and are also a good follow-on technique class for those who have already completed a Foundation course.
+Typically, each class with start with simple somatic movements and a guided breath awareness practice. followed by a guided practice, typically with some sun-salutions, standing postures and then seated postures up to the level that is appropriate for the class, with time to look at the teaching points and techniques for new postures (asanas) each week.
 The class will finish with a short relaxation.
-Appropriate modifications will be given for individual practitioners so that everyone can practice at a level that is safe and appropriate for them.
+Variations will be always be taught for each posture or movement practice so that everyone can practice at a level that is safe and appropriate for them.
 These classes are also designed to work well in conjunction with attending the assisted self practice classes, which are ultimately the best way to cultivate a personal daily practice.

 Pregnancy Yoga is a wonderfully nurturing, safe and gentle practice that helps connect the mind, body and spirit and most importantly connects a woman with her baby, helping to prepare her physically and mentally for her journey through pregnancy and the birth of her baby.